aakllee/aakllee.github.io/content/posts/igem/index.md

 Being the double-A Aaron I am, I presented first—which honestly may have saved me.
-Watching everyone else's beautifully crafted, enthusiastic and confident presentations was more than a little disheartening.
+Watching everyone else's beautifully crafted, enthusiastic and confident presentations was more than a little demoralising.
 I began to think it would be impossible to be chosen over the others.
 This was still only a few months into my first-year, straight out of sixth form, so back then my public speaking skills were ...less than perfect.

-So you can imagine how ecstatic I was to have a place on the team, I just about launched through the ceiling when the e-mail came through.
+So you can imagine just how ecstatic I was when I found out I had a place on the team, I just about launched through the ceiling when the e-mail came through.

 {{< column >}}